RicardoRios46/combine_dseg/README.md

 -----

 ## Repository ToDo
+- It's not clear what the "example execution" does.
+What is the purporse of those pixi task?
 - How to build a python application?
 Is it worth it?
 - Create python test.
 Add them in the pixi toml.
 - How to run github automatic test?